Metric Entropy-Free Sample Complexity Bounds for Sample Average Approximation in Convex Stochastic Programming: Main Results

-\subsection{Large deviations-type, metric entropy-free complexity bounds.}
+\subsection{Large deviations-type, metric entropy-free complexity bounds}

-Eq.\,\eqref{thm 2 subopt} and \eqref{thm 2 subopt RSAA optimal GC probability} in the previous subsection provide sample complexity bounds at the rate of $O(1/\beta)$ in ensuring a significance level of $\beta\in(0,1)$.
-While we expect this rate to be hardly improvable given only the assumption of a bounded variance, imposing stronger conditions such as the bounded-ness of higher moments should expectedly lead to a better dependence on $\beta$.
-In particular, when the underlying randomness is light-tailed, many concurrent results, such as in \eqref{summary typical results} and \eqref{reduced rate}, are (poly-)logarithmic in $1/\beta$ (although most of these results are polynomial in some metric entropy terms).
+The previous subsection presents a complexity rate of $O(1/\beta)$ with the significance level $\beta\in(0,1)$.
+In comparison, when the underlying randomness is light-tailed, many existing results, such as in \eqref{summary typical results} and \eqref{reduced rate}, present more desirable, (poly-)logarithmic dependence on $1/\beta$ (although most of these results are polynomial in some metric entropy terms).
 It then prompts the question whether metric entropy-free bounds can also be derived while preserving a (poly-)logarithmic rate with $1/\beta$ under similar conditions.
 Our affirmative answer to this question is presented in this subsection.

-The assumptions of consideration include a formalized statement of the Lipschitz condition in \eqref{Lipschitz condition} and that of the underlying randomness, both provided in the below: \begin{assumption} Let $M:\Theta\rightarrow\R_+$ be a deterministic and measurable function. \begin{itemize} \item[(a)] Given $q>1$, for any $(\xbf,\ybf)\in\X^2$ and every $\xi\in\Theta$,
+The assumptions of consideration include a formalized statement of the Lipschitz condition in \eqref{Lipschitz condition} and that of the underlying randomness, both provided in the below: